2 fans died and an officer is in a coma after Champions League celebrations in France

 PARIS — (AP) — Two fans died and a police officer is in a coma after mass nationwide celebrations for Paris Saint-Germain's historic Champions League victory, European soccer's biggest prize, French authorities said Sunday.

+The fatalities marred what started as a night of exuberance after PSG clinched its first — and long-awaited — Champions League title, in a 5-0 win over Inter Milan.
+The Eiffel Tower glowed in team colors, and fans partied through the night in celebrations that were largely peaceful but degenerated into violence in some areas.

-A 17-year-old boy was stabbed to death in the city of Dax during a PSG street party after Saturday night's final in Munich, the national police service said.
-A man was killed in Paris when his scooter was hit by a car during PSG celebrations, the interior minister’s office said.
+A 17-year-old boy was stabbed to death in the western city of Dax during a PSG street party after Saturday night's final in Munich, the national police service said.
+A man in his 20s was killed in Paris when his scooter was hit by a car during PSG celebrations, the interior minister’s office said.
 The circumstances of both are being investigated.

-A police officer was hit accidentally by fireworks in Coutance in northwest France and placed in an artificial coma because of grave eye injuries, the national police service said.
+A police officer was hit accidentally by fireworks at a PSG gathering in Coutances in northwest France and placed in an artificial coma because of grave eye injuries, the national police service said.
+A total of 192 people were injured around the capital, four of them seriously, the Paris police chief said.

-Hundreds of people were arrested in the celebrations, which were largely peaceful but degenerated into violence in some areas.

 By 2 a.m.
 Sunday, a total of 294 arrests had been made, including 30 people who broke into a shoe shop on the Champs-Élysées.
 Two cars were set alight close to Parc des Princes, police added.